FAQ

 What tax credits are available to employers?

-The Retirement Plans Startup Costs Tax Credit, which allows eligible employers to claim 50% of their ordinary and necessary startup costs up to $5,000 per year for up to three years.
+Due to SECURE Act 2.0, small businesses with fewer than 50 employees can receive increased tax credits of 100%, capped annually at $5,000 each year (for three years) to cover the costs of starting a new retirement plan.
+For medium to large businesses, the startup tax credit allows eligible employers to claim 50% of their startup costs up to $5,000 per year for up to three years.
 Employers may choose to start claiming the credit in the tax year before the tax year in which the plan becomes effective.

 Why should I offer an employer match?